-Our Board of Directors is made up of a range of business owners, fishermen, and community members who live and work on the island and care deeply about preserving its fishing culture for future generations.
+Our Board of Directors consists of business owners, fishermen, non-profit leaders and community members who live and work on the island, and care deeply about preserving its fishing culture for future generations.

 Shelley spent every summer with her family on Martha’s Vineyard exploring the island’s

 shores and fishing off her grandfather’s boat, the Seabird.
 Shelley received her PhD in Zoology/Marine Biology studying channeled whelks (nicknamed 'conchs'), marine snails that support one of the Vineyard's largest commercial fisheries.
 Throughout her research, Shelley collaborated with many local fishermen with the goal of helping protect the species and sustainably manage the local fishery.
 Shelley’s love of the Vineyard, marine biology, and the commercial fishing community drives her passion to work for the Martha’s Vineyard Fishermen’s Preservation Trust .